programmer11713/NewsMonkey/README.md

 ## Lacking
 - This project is not having Responsive Design, as News API's developer version is being used.
 The paid one is 40K+ and currently I cannot purchase it
 - In developer version of News API, the news are not fetched by the App, if the APP is hosted on anything except localhost
-- Due to this, I dropped the idea of making
+- Due to this, I dropped the idea of adding Responsiveness to this App

 ## How to Use
 - Clone the repository to your local machine.